 We developed a comprehensive COVID-19 contingency plan designed to preserve the value of our investments in our sales and marketing infrastructure, protect our balance sheet during this period of market disruption, and meet the needs of our patients and prescribers.
 This contingency plan was designed to monitor the COVID-19 pandemic and adapt to the length of time that COVID-19 may impact our business.
 It was developed with the intention to conserve our financial resources during the COVID-19 pandemic.
 As part of this plan, among other things, we paused the planned full commercial launch of ANNOVERA in March 2020 and suspended marketing spend for IMVEXXY and BIJUVA.
 We reinitiated the full commercial launch of ANNOVERA in July 2020, when we observed that access to healthcare professionals had started to improve.
-While we currently believe that our COVID-19 contingency plan has the ability to mitigate the effect of the COVID-19 pandemic on our business, the severity of the impact of the COVID-19 pandemic on our business will depend on a number of factors, including, but not limited to, the duration and severity of the pandemic, the effectiveness of, and ability to widely distribute, the COVID-19 vaccine, the duration of stay-at-home, quarantine, and social distancing orders, the ability of our sales force to access healthcare professionals to promote our products, increases in unemployment (which could reduce access to commercial health insurance for our patients, thus limiting payer coverage for our products) and the impact of the pandemic on our global supply chain, all of which are uncertain and cannot be predicted.
+While we currently believe that our COVID-19 pandemic on our business, the severity of the impact of the COVID-19 pandemic on our business, the severity of the impact of the COVID-19 pandemic on our business, the severity of the pandemic, the effectiveness of, and ability to widely distribute, the COVID-19 vaccine, the duration of stay-at-home, quarantine, and social distancing orders, the ability of our sales force to access healthcare professionals to promote our products, increases in unemployment (which could reduce access to commercial health insurance for our patients, thus limiting payer coverage for our products) and the impact of the pandemic on our global supply chain, all of which are uncertain and cannot be predicted.